NUS High School of Math and Science: Academic curriculum

 NUS High School is an Integrated Programme school, which allows students to bypass the GCE O Levels.
 However, unlike other Integrated Programme schools, it does not offer GCE A Level or International Baccalaureate programmes.
 Instead, it offers an NUS High School Diploma, which all universities in Singapore recognise, as well as universities worldwide.

 The diploma's curriculum is based on a modular system similar to its parent university NUS.
 Core modules are compulsory, elective modules help deepen the student's knowledge and may be compulsory for a major in a particular subject, and enrichment modules are purely for the student's interests.
-The school uses the cumulative average point (CAP) system, a 5-point system similar to the grade point average used in the United States.
-This is unlike most other schools in Singapore, where subjects are graded according to the British GCSE System.
+The school uses a 5-point grade point average (GPA) system, similar to the system used worldwide.

-The school's mathematics and science curriculums are accelerated.
-Topics are usually covered earlier than other schools.
+The school's mathematics and science curriculums are considered accelerated - topics are usually covered earlier than other schools.
 For example, the mole is introduced in Year 2 instead of Year 3, kinematics in Year 1 and Year 2 instead of Year 5, calculus in Year 3, and molecular biology and genetics in Year 3 instead of Year 6.
-Examples of the accelerated mathematics curriculum include sections on solutions of equations introduced in Year 1 instead of Year 3, and three-dimensional vectors and matrices in Years 2 and 4 instead of Year 5.
-Students may also take accelerated subjects (usually mathematics) where they learn concepts a year earlier than other non-accelerated students.
+Students may also take accelerated subjects where they learn concepts earlier than non-accelerated students.

-The school offers elective programmes which may or may not count toward the CAP.
+The school offers elective programmes which may or may not count toward the GPA.
 Students may choose up to two electives which will be held at the end of the day.
-Examples of electives include Physics/Chemistry/Biology Olympiad Training and Computer Science.
+Examples of electives include Physics/Chemistry/Biology/Informatics Olympiad Training.

 The school also offers honours courses in the Specialisation Stage for mathematical and scientific disciplines.
 The curriculum in these honours courses usually covers university material, such as linear algebra in mathematics, calculus-based electromagnetism in physics, organic synthesis and spectroscopy in chemistry, and proteomics in biology.

 To graduate with the NUS High School diploma, students must major in mathematics and at least two science subjects (including computer studies).

 Students may choose to take a fourth subject from any subject group (sciences, humanities & the arts), or take any mathematics or science subject at the honours level.
 In addition, students must complete an Advanced Research Project under the school's Da Vinci Research Programme.
-Finally, students must have a CAP above 2.5 (C+).
+Finally, students must have a GPA above 2.5/5.

 Students are also encouraged to take Advanced Placement and SAT examinations in their senior years for credits for admission into foreign universities, though these are not necessary for graduation.